osilander/203.311/Week4/Week4.md

 ## Purpose

-1. To learn how to use a package manager to install soiftware for use on the command line.
+1. To learn how to use a package manager to install software for use on the command line.
-2. To understand the advantages and disadvantages of using two of the three most common types of NGS sequencing data
+2. To understand the advantages and disadvantages of using two of the three most common types of NGS sequencing data.
-3. To be able to visualise the differences in these NGS data types
+3. To be able to visualise the differences in these NGS data types.
 4. To discuss what the possible applications are for this type of NGS data.

 ## Introduction